bitwarden/contributing-docs/docs/getting-started/mobile/android/f-droid/index.md

 The repository is organized into the following structure:

-- `fdroid/`: The F-droid repository where applications are hosted.
+- `fdroid/`: The F-Droid repository where applications are hosted.
-- `metascoop/`: The Go app used to update the F-droid repository when a new version of a Bitwarden app is released.
+- `metascoop/`: The Go app used to update the F-Droid repository when a new version of a Bitwarden app is released.
-- `repos.yml`: The file that defines the source repositories and F-droid applications available to be hosted.
+- `repos.yml`: The file that defines the source repositories and F-Droid applications available to be hosted.

 ### `repos.yml`

-This file contains details about the source repositories that `metascoop` will search for new F-droid releases.
+This file contains details about the source repositories that `metascoop` will search for new F-Droid releases.
 It uses the following structure to declare repositories and their applications:

 ```yaml
 my-repository: